NeurodataWithoutBorders/nwb_hackathons/Workshop_2024_JHU/README.md

 # NWB and DANDI Workshop

-### hosted by the Kavli Neuroscience Discovery Institute at Johns Hopkins University
+### Hosted by the Kavli Neuroscience Discovery Institute at Johns Hopkins University

 **Dates:** June 19-20, 2024